the-best-is-best/mit_x/README.md

 ## Change Theme

 Please do not use any higher level widget than `MitXMaterialApp` in order to update it.
-This can trigger duplicate StaticData.
+This can trigger duplicate key.
 A lot of people are used to the prehistoric approach of creating a "ThemeProvider" widget just to change the theme of your app, and this is definitely NOT necessary with **MitX_X™**.

 You can create your custom theme and simply add it within `MitX.changeTheme` without any boilerplate for that: